wkandek/sshusercerts/README.md

 Time based authentication for OpenSSH

 sshusercerts is a Proof of Concept for duration based Authentication for OpenSSH.
 OpenSSH is widely used for system administration of Linux/Unix based systems.
-It can authenticate via username/password, via keys and via certificate.
+The user can authenticate via username/password, via keys and via certificate.
 Authentication via certificates is the option we will use here.
 Certificates are emitted by a centralized Certificate Authority and have an expiration date, very similar in concept to SSL certificates for websites.These 2 characteristics make certificates an interesting choice for